daddel80/notepadpp-multireplace/README.md

 ### Import/Export
 -   Supports import/export of search and replace strings with their options in CSV format, including selection states.
+-   Allows loading list files via drag and drop into the Search and Replace list.
 -   Adherence to RFC 4180 standards for CSV, enabling compatibility and easy interaction with other CSV handling tools.
 -   Enables reuse of search and replace operations across sessions and projects.